Chairman - Dennis VerityChairman - Dennis Verity

 Calderdale Association of Cricket Coaches also run other courses for its member clubs.
 These include: WicketkeepingTBA

 Safeguarding & Protecting ChildrenIt is likely that all future Safeguarding course will be held "on line".
 Watch this space for further details as soon as they are available.

 Introduction to Scoring

-Details can be obtained and courses booked through the West Yorkshire Sport website, www.wysport.co.uk/lead/coaching-wy
+Safeguarding and Protecting Children courses will be held during 2014/15.
+Details can be obtained and courses booked from the West Yorkshire Sport website http://www.wysport.co.uk/lead/coaching-wy/

 Copies of the full prospectus are available from the Activity and Community Development Department - (01422) 284432,284414, and 284415.

 NB - BOOKINGS WILL NEED TO BE MADE DIRECTLY WITH THE ACTIVITY AND COMMUNITY DEVELOPMENT DEPARTMENT.